Skip to content

 Adding migrations

 Migrations are not automatically detected in bundles.
-To enable migrations, you need to overwrite the build method in your bundle class like this:
+To enable migrations, overwrite the build method in the bundle class:

 php